 - Ages 4-6: 1800 calories, 24 grams protein

 - Ages 7-14: 2000 calories, 28 – 45 grams protein

-A varied diet that supplies enough calories will generally supply enough protein.
-Children with ADHD who are strictly vegetarian and those who avoid meat or dairy can get enough protein from a diet rich in whole grains, legumes (dried beans and lentils), and the many meat and dairy substitutes made from soy protein and wheat gluten.
+A varied nutrition plan that supplies enough calories will generally supply enough protein.
+Children with ADHD who are strictly vegetarian and those who avoid meat or dairy can get enough protein from meal choices that are rich in whole grains, legumes (dried beans and lentils), and the many meat and dairy substitutes made from soy protein and wheat gluten.

 - Top waffles with melted cheese or ham and cheese, instead of syrup or fruit.

 - Spread peanut butter on apple slices, a halved banana, or celery sticks.